What does a platypus look like? Generating customized prompts for zero-shot image classification: Methods

 \textbf{1.
-CuPL (single prompt)}.
-This setting uses one single hand-written sentence for all datasets.
-We do this by constructing a general LLM-prompt template which is filled in with the category names for each dataset.
-This general template is as follows: The bolded portion of this template is either filled in with the category type of the dataset ("pet" for Oxford Pets \cite{parkhi2012cats}, "aircraft" for FGVC Aircraft \cite{maji13fine-grained}) or removed for more general datasets, like ImageNet \cite{deng2009imagenet}.
+CuPL (base)}.
+This setting uses three hand-written sentences across all 15 examined datasets.
+We do this by constructing general LLM-prompt templates which are filled in with the category names for each dataset.
+Our three general templates are as follows: The blank portion of this template is either filled in with the category type plus the category name (e.g. ``pet" + \{\} for the Oxford Pets dataset \cite{parkhi2012cats} or ``aircraft" + \{\} for FGVC Aircraft \cite{maji13fine-grained}) or just the category name for more general datasets like ImageNet \cite{deng2009imagenet}.
 Type specification is necessary because of words that have multiple meanings.
-For example "boxer" from the Oxford Pets dataset can also mean a person who boxes, as opposed to a dog breed, so it is necessary to specify "a type of pet".
-Similarly, "Tornado" from the FGVC Aircraft dataset can be a type of aircraft or a type of weather.
+For example ``boxer" from the Oxford Pets dataset can also mean a person who boxes, as opposed to a dog breed, so it is necessary to specify ``Describe a pet boxer:".
+Similarly, ``Tornado" from the FGVC Aircraft dataset can be a type of aircraft or a type of weather.

 \textbf{2.
-CuPL (full prompts)}.
-In this setting we use different LLM-prompt templates for each dataset, just as Radford \etal \cite{radford2021learning} uses different image-prompt templates for each dataset.
+CuPL (full)}.
+In this setting we use different LLM-prompt templates for each dataset, just as \cite{radford2021learning} uses different image-prompt templates for each dataset.
 However, we use fewer hand-written templates overall and also contain less specific information about each dataset in the templates.
 For this work, each dataset has between 2 and 9 LLM-prompts which generate between 20 and 90 image-prompt per category (10 generated sentences per LLM-prompt).
-For ImageNet, we use the following 5 LLM-prompts: (1) "Describe what a(n) \{\} looks like", (2) "How can you identify a(n) \{\}?", (3) "What does a(n) \{\} look like?"
-(4) "A caption of an image of a(n) \{\}:" (5) "Describe an image from the internet of a(n) \{\}".
-Full LLM-prompts for all datasets as well as example image-prompts are given in Sections \ref{sec:FullPrompts} and \ref{sec:imageprompts} of the Appendix.
+For ImageNet, we use the following 5 LLM-prompts: (1) ``Describe what a(n) \{\} looks like", (2) ``How can you identify a(n) \{\}?", (3) ``What does a(n) \{\} look like?", (4) ``A caption of an image of a(n) \{\}", (5) ``Describe an image from the internet of a(n) \{\}".
+Full LLM-prompts for all datasets as well as example image-prompts are given the Appendix.